gramineproject/graphene/Examples/ra-tls-mbedtls/README.md

 ## RA-TLS client

-The client is supposed to run on a trusted machine (not in the SGX enclave).
+The client is supposed to run on a trusted machine (*not* in an SGX enclave).
 If RA-TLS library `ra_tls_verify_epid.so` or `ra_tls_verify_dcap.so` is not preloaded, the client falls back to using normal X.509 PKI flows.

+If client is run without command-line options, it uses default RA-TLS verification callback that compares `MRENCLAVE`, `MRSIGNER`, `ISV_PROD_ID` and `ISV_SVN` against the corresonding `RA_TLS_*` environment variables.
+To run the client with its own verification callback, execute it with four command-line options (see the source code for details).

 # Quick Start